These unique GoPro mounts will make your GoPro an even more versatile camera. You can mount it just about anywhere!

 Learn more about how to make a time-lapse video.

-You still get a great POV (point of view) perspective and you’ll be more comfortable – both socially and physically.
+With the GoPro chest mount, you still get a great POV (point of view) perspective and you’ll be more comfortable – both socially and physically.

 One of the advantages to using a chest mount is that your footage will include more of your body in the action.
 You’ll see your arms, hands and whatever sports equipment your holding.
 An extend pole/selfie stick (facing away from you) or a handlebar mount includes less.